DSPN/oracle-bare-metal-cloud-dse/README.md

 ## Configuring Data Directory

 You will need to mount and configure your data drives to make use of the NVME drives on these machines.

+First, we need to ssh to each node and run the following commands to mount the drive:

+    asd

 ## Deleting the Cluster